 Patrick Barone and Michael Boyle are also highly regarded criminal defense lawyers.

 Finally, Michael Skinner handles the Firm’s appeals to the Federal Appeals Courts.

-Our team of federal criminal defense lawyers, lead by senior Federal attorney Keith Corbett, have handled a combined total of several hundred of federal criminal court cases.
+Our team of federal criminal defense lawyers, led by senior Federal attorney Keith Corbett, has handled a combined total of several hundred federal criminal court cases.

 What Should I do if I’m the Target of a Federal Criminal Investigation?

 If you have reason to believe that you are the target of a Federal Investigation, the first thing to do is figure out why this might be true.
 Investigations at the Federal Level can proceed for many years before you know anything about it.

 When you retain a federal criminal attorney from the Barone Defense Firm, you will have a team of lawyers working to quickly determine the nature and scope of the allegations against you.
 We will also engage in extensive discussions with you, and where required and with your permission, we will also interview your employees, friends, and family.

 Once we have this information, we can begin to fashion a custom-tailored defense strategy.
 Our goal will be to minimize the disruption to your business and affairs.
 Where possible we will seek to stop the prosecution altogether, and where conviction occurs, minimize the consequences.

 Federal criminal investigations can take many months, or even years.
 This investigation often happens by the government behind closed doors well before formal charges are filed.
 Early intervention by our experienced federal criminal lawyers can help keep charges from being brought or substantially change the course of the investigation.

 How Will You Know You’re Being Investigated for a Federal Crime?